 - 10. What are the protocols for COVID-19?

-The RJC is a large structure in downtown Las Vegas that houses three different courts:
+The RJC is a large structure in downtown Las Vegas that houses two different courts:

 - Las Vegas Justice Court, and